inspiringsource/inspiringsource/README.md

 ### Shalom internet 👋
 My name is Avi and I am a web developer.
-Enthusiastic about React and continuously learning new skills.
+Enthusiastic about React and conntinuous learning.